osmond/ajo/README.md

 knows where to reach your backend.
 Vercel will execute this command and serve the generated static files from `frontend/dist`.

+Ensure your local Vercel CLI is up to date before deploying.
+Run `npm i -g vercel` to install the latest version.
+Older CLI releases cannot parse modern runtime identifiers and will fail with a `Function Runtimes must have a valid version` error.

 This repository now includes the FastAPI backend under `api/index.py`.
 Deploy it as a serverless function by adding a `vercel.json` file that rewrites requests to `/api/*` to that function: